 The province of Illyricum (Dalmatia) is referenced only twice in the King James Bible.
-The first is Apostle Paul's declaration to Christians in Rome that he travelled far and wide in order to preach the gospel.
+The first reference is Apostle Paul's declaration to Roman Christians that he travelled to many places in order to preach the gospel.

 For I (the Apostle Paul) will not presume to speak about anything that Christ has not worked out by me for the obedience of the Gentiles, through word and work, through the power of signs and wonders, in the power of the Spirit of God; so that in a circuit from Jerusalem to Illyricum, I have fully preached the gospel of Christ (Romans 15:18 - 19, HBFV throughout).

 The second mention of Dalmatia is in reference to Titus, one of Paul's trusted co-workers, leaving him to travel to the province.

 For Demas has forsaken me, having loved this present age, and has gone to Thessalonica; Crescens, to Galatia; Titus, to Dalmatia.
 Only Luke is with me.
 Get Mark and bring him with you, because he is profitable to me for the ministry of the Word (2Timothy 4:10 - 11).